Authored by Vishal Bardoloi

 2. Make it a shared goal.
 If your goals are self-serving, chances are no one will care.
 How about changing “deliver this project successfully”, which is a pure PM-oriented goal, to “help my team members grow in their careers by delivering this challenging project”.
 It changes your viewpoint from “how does the world affect me” to “how can I affect the world”.

 3. Celebrate “noble” failures.
-If you gave it everything you had, and learnt a ton, it’s not a total loss.
+If you gave it everything you had and learned a ton, it’s not a total loss.
 Record it.
 Share it with others, like Edison’s 10,000 attempts that did not work.
 Appreciate people who share negative results (something even the scientific community is just beginning to get right).

-At Headspring Dallas, we recently decided as a group to make our goals visible to each other (the image above is a snapshot of mine).
+At Headspring’s Dallas office, our team of consultants recently decided as a group to make our goals visible to each other (the image above is a snapshot of mine).
 Not for bragging points, but to support each other’s endeavors.
 We seek and provide immediate feedback.
+Will you make your goals public?
 Does it work?
 Stay tuned to find out.